Jan-Jan/redux-observable-sans-boilerplate/README.md

 # redux-observable-sans-boilerplate

 Redux is awesome.
 But, boilerplate is a code smell.
 This library allows you to use redux with zero boilerplate:

 * ZERO action definitions
-* ONLY 1 dispatch (per API targeted)
+* ONLY 1 dispatch (per http API targeted)
+* ONLY 1 epic (per http API targeted)

+(and similar for websockets).
-instead you should **just be coding business logic**.
+Instead of boilerplate, you should **just be coding business logic**.

 # install